These instructions provide a general guide for changing MX records. If you know your domain host, see your host-specific instructions instead.

 - Under Host Name, enter @.

 - Under Mail Server, enter the values for the G Suite mail servers from the table below.

 We include 5 servers in case one fails or requires maintenance.
 If your domain host requires it, include a period (.) at the end of each mail server value.
 For details, see G Suite MX record values.

 - Under Priority, enter the priority level value for each mail server.
 If you aren't able to assign priorities, you should only enter ASPMX.L.GOOGLE.COM..

-You may not be able to enter the priority value exactly as it appears in the table below -- if you can, make sure each record follows the indicated order.
+You might not be able to enter the priority value exactly as it appears in the table below, but you should make sure each record follows the indicated order.

 - Set any TTL values to 1 Hour (value=3600).

 - Review your new MX records and save your changes.